FlagBrew/PKSM-Core/README.md

 Defines:
 - _PKSMCORE_LANG_FOLDER: the folder from which languages are loaded
 - _PKSMCORE_GETLINE_FUNC: the name of your stdio.h getline function
+- _PKSMCORE_DISABLE_THREAD_SAFE_RANDOM: if defined, thread_local is not used for the random number generator
 - FMT_HEADER_ONLY: needs to be defined to compile

 Necessary include directories: